How to Create a Social Media Marketing Plan for Home Business

 Tips to Mastering Social Media Marketing

 There are many great social media marketing resources that adequately explain the various networks and how to use them.
-Unfortunately, they don’t do a very good job explaining how to make a daily social media plan.
-If you’re struggling with social media, here are tips to making a plan that is effective without taking too much time.
+Unfortunately, they don’t do a very good job explaining how to make a daily social media plan incorporating several platforms.

-Part One: Pre-Planning Social Media
+Part One: Pre-Planning Your Social Media Strategy

 3) Followed influencers in your industry.
 Social media isn’t just about people following you, it’s about you following others, as well.
 Start by connecting with people who you admire or enjoy, particularly in your home business industry.
 Share their top content, and respond to their posts with the purpose of developing a relationship.

 1) Increase readership of your blog.